Aishat-Akinyemi/reified-nft-tutorial/Tutorial.md

 Otherwise, we display a list of Nfts.
 It displays the collection's name, symbol, schema, and the count.
 The list is represented by a grid layout, and each NFT is rendered using the `Nft` component, passing the respective NFT data as a prop.

-Upon completing this step, your project should be similar to what can be found here[branch 6].
+Upon completing this step, your project should be similar to what can be [found here](https://github.com/cudos-examples/reified-nfts/tree/Step-06).

 ## Step 07 Tying the Components Together